yatesco/seafile-docs/changelog/drive-client-changelog.md

 * [fix] Fix sometimes network can not reconnected after network down
 * Change default block size to 8MB
 * Make auto-login as default
-* Remount SeaDrive it is unmounted after Windows
+* Remount SeaDrive when it is unmounted after Windows hibernate

 ### 0.7.1 (2017/06/23)